Frequently Asked Questions:

 Can I grout the tiles?

 You can grout matte ceramic, tumbled stone and glass tiles.
+IMPORTANT - Always use unsanded grout.
+Never use reuglar sanded grout because it will scratch the print.
 Never use grout on glossy tiles.
 Gloss tiles are a decorative tile and should never be used in applications that require grouting.
 If you want to install a decorative glossy tile mural, use a tube of caulking and be very careful.
 We recommend grouting custom printed matte ceramic or tumbled stone tiles by masking the tile and using an unsanded grout.
 On glass tiles, use an epoxy grout specially designed for use with glass.
 If the tile is exposed to water, use waterproof grout, or seal the grout so that water does not get under the tiles.

 Someone might think that photo tile murals needs to be butt jointed, meaning that the tiles are touching one another.
 They think the grout line will disrupt the image.
 This is one of the misconception about custom tile murals.
 Tiles need to have a grout line.
 It is a big no no in the tile industry to butt joint any tile.
 If there is any type of expansion or contraction in the setting materials or the substrate you are affixing the tile to, they will crack.
 Also, the grout lines give the murals the mosaic look that makes these custom murals so unique.
 If you want to hide the grout lines you might as well print a poster instead.

 Grout serves an important purpose for tile.
 It acts a moisture barrier.
 When water or other liquids get behind a tile it causes all kinds of problems like mold.